cescoffier/quarkus-llm-workshop/docs/content/workshop/02-slot2.md

 In our case, we will use the `llama2` model.
 The second property configures the timeout for the model.

+???+ tip
+If you want to visualise the request that is sent to the model and its response, you cam increase the log level by adding the following properties to the `src/main/resources/application.properties` file:

+    ```properties
+    quarkus.langchain4j.ollama.log-requests=true
+    quarkus.langchain4j.ollama.log-responses=true
+    ```

 Alright, it's time to implement the chatbot part.

 ## Implementing the Chat Bot